emsejournal/openscience/review-criteria.md

 Downloadable behind a public URL?

-- Does the data and code lie behind a single URL (recommendation)?
+- Does the data and code lie behind a single URL (Recommendation: Yes)?

 Archived?

 - Is the replication package hosted on a persistent, archived repository?
-(Recommendation: even the submitted version should be hosted on an archived repository, such as [Zenodo](http://zenodo.org/) or [archive.org](https://archive.org/)
+(Recommendation: Even the submitted version should be hosted on an archived repository, such as [Zenodo](http://zenodo.org/) or [archive.org](https://archive.org/)

 Documented?